 What is ankle and foot arthritis?

 Arthritis is a painful and degenerative condition of the joints.
-In the foot and ankle, the most common cause is trauma, such as an ankle fracture or of the calcaneus (heel bone).
+The most common cause of ankle and foot arthritis is trauma, such as a fracture of the ankle or of the calcaneus (heel bone).
 Other factors can result in the development of ankle and foot arthritis such as, rheumatoid arthritis, history of ankle/foot infection, diabetes, birth defects, gout and osteoarthritis.

 What are symptoms of ankle and foot arthritis?

 Pain with walking or prolonged standing at the level of the ankle and foot is a common complaint.
 Inability to walk for long periods and stiff joints may also be common.
-In the foot, the arthritis can commonly occur in the big toe joints (Hallux Limitus).
+In the foot, arthritis can commonly occur in the big toe joints (hallux limitus).
 The big toe will be painful with walking and may not bend if the arthritis is advanced.

 How is ankle and foot arthritis treated?

-Oral NSAIDS (nonsteroidal anti-inflammatory drugs) such as Motrin or Naproxen may alleviate the symptoms of pain.
+Oral NSAIDS (nonsteroidal anti-inflammatory drugs) such as ibuprofen or naproxen may alleviate the symptoms of pain.
 Some painful arthritis can be managed with steroid injections, bracing, shoe gear modifications, physical therapy and lifestyle changes such as weight loss and limiting impact on the ankle.
-Surgical treatment can vary and only a thorough examination of X-rays and clinical evaluation can determine the severity of the arthritis.
+Surgical treatment can vary; only a thorough examination of X-rays and clinical evaluation can determine the severity of the arthritis and the appropriate treatment plan.
 Removal of “bone spurs,” ankle fusion, and ankle replacement are possible surgical options.
 In the foot, similar treatment can help the painful arthritis symptoms.

-Why come to the International Center for Limb Lengthening to treat ankle and foot arthritis?
+Why choose the International Center for Limb Lengthening to treat ankle and foot arthritis?